According to Chinese belief, plants not only decorate your house but transmit energy that affects your mental health.

 If you live in a dry climate, you may have to water this plant daily.
 Syngonium Wendlandii requires regular watering, but to protect from root rot, ensure that the soil does not remain standing in water.

 Lighting needs for this plant are simple, bright filtered light with no direct sun.
-If you are using artificial lights, it should be at the height of 20-40 cm above the plant.
+If you are using artificial lights, it should be at a height of 8-16 inches (20-40 cm) above the plant.

 It can be grown in any shaded area outdoors that does not get much direct light.
 One hour of direct sunlight is fine for the outdoor plant’s growth.

-Professional gardeners and plant nurseries say that the Syngonium Wendlandii can tolerate both low and bright light.
+Professional gardeners and plant nurseries say the Syngonium Wendlandii can tolerate both low and bright light.

 In subtropical regions, keep it in partial shade, and your plant will grow very well.